wandyezj/wandyezj.github.io/docs/_posts/2022-12-22-repository-basics.md

 ### Build

-Process to build the repository.
-Ideally build is a single command that can be run.
+Process to build the repository and use it's contents.
+Ideally, build is a single command that can be run.
 Any setup steps to get working in the repository such as tool dependencies should be described.

 Builds should be reproducible.
 Meaning that the same build output is generated for the same build input every time.

 ### Debug